-AFMC's managers say that this is because many of the underlying funds, in which AFMC invests, have 'accumulation share classes'.
+This is because many of the underlying funds, in which AFMC invests, have 'accumulation share classes'.
 Under these, any income received is retained and rolled up into the capital value of these shares and, as a consequence, this underlying income is effectively hidden as capital within AFMC's own accounts.
 As such, whilst AFMC will likely be paying a significant proportion of its dividends from its capital account, the managers say that this is somewhat misleading as any payment from capital will largely reflect the otherwise 'hidden income'.